Palace Albanija: Construction

 The project envisioned four floors below the ground.
 As the city government had no machinery required for the job, they invited the Kalmyks, emigrants from Russia, noted for their horses.
 With their horses and carts, the Kalmyks removed the rubble and earth from the foundation pit.

 In the relatively shallow depth, just below the old foundation, a well preserved skeleton of a mammoth was excavated in 1938, below the former door of the kafana.
 It was estimated to be 2 million years old, when the area of Belgrade was the edge of a Quaternary lake.
 The skeleton was almost undisturbed, with especially well preserved mandible with teeth, which were used to identify the species.
 The ribs and femurs were also in excellent shape.
 The bones were transported to the Museum of Serbian Land.

 Engineer Đorđe Lazarević, expert on statics, applied state of the art technics at the time.
 In the concrete supporting columns, he built it the expensive steel reinforcement, high above the standards in Belgrade in this period.
 Other above-standard solution included the high-strength concrete.

 Construction of the building began on 16 July 1938.
 It was finished 15 months later, and ceremonially opened on 20 October 1939, when World War II already began in other parts of Europe.
 It was the first highrise building in Belgrade and for a long time the tallest one, dominating the architecture of Belgrade of the time.

 Though the tallest building, Albanija wasn't the tallest structure in Belgrade.
-The Škoda Tower, donation by the Czechoslovakian Škoda Works company after the 1937 lucrative deal with Yugoslav government, was opened on 2 June 1938, one year before Palace Albanija.
-The latticed steel construction was 74 m tall, and served as the parachuting attraction.
+The Škoda Tower, donated by the Czechoslovak Škoda Works company after a lucrative 1937 deal with the Yugoslav government, was opened on 2 June 1938, one year before Palace Albanija.
+The latticed steel construction was 74 m tall.
 It was located in the new fairground Sajmište complex across the Sava river, as the nucleus of the modern New Belgrade.
 The imposing and domineering structure was visible from all parts of Belgrade due to its height and position in the flat and low terrain.
 After German occupation in April 1941, Sajmište was turned into the concentration camp.
-The tower managed to survive World War II, but was demolished in November 1945, presumably because of the highly negative perception among the citizens due to the role the tower had during the war years when it was equipped with searchlights and several machine gun nests to monitor the area and the river, and to stop those trying to escape the lager, earning the moniker "death tower".
+The tower managed to survive World War II, but was demolished in November 1945, presumably because of the highly negative perception it had built up due to the role the tower had during the war years.
+During the war, it was equipped with searchlights and several machine gun nests to monitor the area and the river, earning the moniker "death tower".
 This left Albanija as the truly highest structure in Belgrade.